rcrderby/crg-container/README.md

     <details>
       <summary>
-        Prefix the line that sets the 'GUI' variable with a comment character:
+        :heavy_plus_sign: Prefix the line that sets the 'GUI' variable with a comment character:
       </summary>

       ```shell